|Mar 2017||Jun 2017||Sep 2017||Dec 2017||Mar 2018|

 The Statistics Release Calendar provides a long-term plan of scheduled releases.
 It is updated and released on the first working day of the month.

-The Reserve Bank of New Zealand (RBNZ) is the prudential regulator and supervisor of all insurers carrying on insurance business in New Zealand, and is responsible for administering the Insurance (Prudential Supervision) Act 2010 (IPSA).
+The Reserve Bank of New Zealand (RBNZ) is the prudential regulator and supervisor of all insurers undertaking insurance business in New Zealand (NZ), and is responsible for administering the Insurance (Prudential Supervision) Act 2010 (IPSA).

-The Reserve Bank publishes only aggregated data.
+The Reserve Bank of New Zealand publishes only aggregated data.
 All information collected in the insurer data returns is subject to section 135 confidentiality provisions under IPSA.

 New data, or revised data, is in bold font.
 This applies to the summary table only and not excel files.
 Revisions are generally published when a table is next due to be updated and released.
 Should revisions need to be made more promptly, a ‘special note’ is published.